Junior Independent Work

 In a second common approach, you will find a topic that overlaps both your interests and your advisor’s expertise.
 You will research the topic, find the relevant scientific literature, and write a review paper on that literature, including your own critical analysis and interpretation.

 In a third common approach, you will become a part of the research team, working with your faculty advisor as well as the graduate students and other researchers in the lab group.
 At the end of the fall semester you will be required to submit a paper describing your work to date.
 The paper typically contains an introduction that reviews the relevant literature, a methods section describing your experimental procedures, and a discussion of the possible outcomes and their interpretations.
 You may also include any results you have by that time.
 The exact format of the paper will depend on your discussions with your advisor.

 The fall JP is typically 15 to 20 pages.
 It should be double-spaced and must be submitted in a journal format that is pre-approved by your advisor.
 The default format for Psychology independent work is to follow the instructions of the American Psychological Association.
-The APA style manual is available in the Science Library for reference.
-(For the science library, see http://library.princeton.edu/lewis).
-You can also direct library and formatting question to Neil Nero (email@example.com).
+The APA style manual is available in the Lewis Science Library for reference.
+You can also direct library and formatting question to Neil Nero (firstname.lastname@example.org).

 Spring Semester Junior Paper

 Towards the end of the fall term, you will be asked to list at least three potential faculty advisors you are excited to work with for your spring term.
 You are encouraged to look carefully through the faculty web pages and read about their research interests.
 You may also want to email and meet with faculty to get a better sense of what they work on.
 Based on this list and in consultation with the faculty, you will be assigned a faculty advisor.

 The format for the spring JP is flexible and depends on discussions between you and your advisor.